Ty Harris

-Ty Harris (born November 13, 1991) is an American professional basketball player who currently plays for TFT of the Macedonian First League (basketball).
+Tyron Jumord Harris (born November 13, 1991) is an American professional basketball player for Borac Banja Luka of the Championship of Bosnia and Herzegovina and the Second ABA League.

 Early life

 Harris was born in Houma, Louisiana but his family was displaced by Hurricane Katrina.
 They eventually settled in West Carrollton, Ohio, a suburb of Dayton.
 He graduated from West Carrollton High School.

 Professional career

 Not being drafted by any NBA team and being unknown in Europe, Harris signed for the 2015–16 season with the club KK Best in Macedonia.

+On September 22, 2023, Harris joined Sigal Prishtina in Kosovo.
+Later that season, he left the club and joined Sloga in Serbia.
+On February 24, 2024, he joined Panionios of the Greek A2 Elite League.